plotly/plotly.py/doc/python/horizontal-bar-charts.md

         orientation='h',
         marker=dict(color=color_by_category[col]),
         legendrank=legend_rank_by_category[col]
     ))
 fig.update_layout(
-   title="Reactions to the statement, 'The service met your expectations for':",
+   title="Reactions to statements from the 2002 General Social Survey:",
     xaxis=dict(
-        title="Number of Responses",
+        title="Percent of Responses",
         zeroline=True,  # Ensure there's a zero line for divergence zerolinecolor="black",
         # use array tick mode to show that the counts to the left of zero are still positive.